ChenYefet/WhackAWord/README.md

 The <span style ="font-family: Courier New">`AudioManager`</span> class is responsible for managing audio playback.
 It contains a constant class variable for the background music volume, as well as two other class variables: one that deals with the playback of audio in sequence, and another that deals with the playback of background music.

 ### The <span style ="font-family: Courier New">`TapManager`</span> class
 The <span style ="font-family: Courier New">`TapManager`</span> class is responsible for handling user interactions during gameplay.
-It allows the user to receive appropriate feedback upon tapping correct or incorrect food cards.
+It allows the user to receive appropriate feedback upon tapping correct or incorrect food cards, and contains a class variable to keep track of when a correct food card was just tapped.

 ### The <span style ="font-family: Courier New">`DisplayManager`</span> class
 The <span style ="font-family: Courier New">`DisplayManager`</span> class is responsible for displaying food items on food cards.